 hydraulic hose failure reasons

 4.

-Tube Erosion – Another common cause of hydraulic hose failure is tube erosion.
+Another common cause of hydraulic hose failure is tube erosion.
 This is generally caused by a concentrated high velocity fluid traveling through the hose.
 To best prevent tube erosion, it is important to have the correct size hoses for your machine & for the amount of fluid & pressure that they will be undergoing.
-If you have questions about what the proper size hose is for your specific situation & machine, please Contact Us Today, we are happy to help you!
+If you have questions about what the proper size hose is for your specific situation & machine, please Contact Us Today.
+We are happy to help you!

+hydraulic hose failure reasons